cossssmin/gridsome-starter-bleda/content/posts/2020/2020-01-03-migrating-wordpress-to-gridsome-on-netlify-through-github-actions.md

 ## Preparing Gridsome Plugins ##

+As mentioned earlier, the starter contains almost everything I needed, except...

+### gridsome-plugin-remark-embed ###

-As mentioned earlier, the starter contains everything I need.
-I only added the plugin to [embed social media][gs plugin embed] for Twitter, YouTube and GitHub gist.
+This plugin is to [embed social media][gs plugin embed] for Twitter, YouTube and GitHub gist.
 However, as it has a bug on the gist embedding script, I raised a [PR][gs plugin embed pr] to fix the bug and have been waiting for the official release.
 Instead, while I'm waiting for the official release, I locally copied the updated script so that it can be used later on in the GitHub Actions.

+### vue-disqus ###

+This plugin is to [add comment feature][gs plugin comments].
+I've already been using [Disqus][disqus] for a while and reviewing whether I keep using it or not after the migration.
+But as I've already got many valuable comments there, I decided to keep it for now.

 ## Configuring Gridsome ##